Why Computer Makes Buzzing Noise When Scrolling

 -After cleaning your components, close the computer case and plug it back in.

--You can also clean the external surfaces of your computer using a cloth and mia ld cleaning solution.
+-You can also clean the external surfaces of your computer using a cloth and Mia LD cleaning solution.

 Regular dust cleaning helps your computer maintain peak performance and avoid overheating.